AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 interrupt will not preempt the handler's execution.
 However, if the hardware does not allow interrupts to be blocked, no blocking occurs and a subsequent occurrence would preempt the current execution of the handler.
-In that case your handlers must be written with that possibility in mind.
+In that case, your handlers must be written with that possibility in mind.
 Most targets do block interrupts so we will assume that behavior in the following descriptions.